secretGeek/ok-bash/README.md

 You have multiple "levels" of alignment.
 You can switch alignment off (0); align comment blocks (1 and also default), ditto but comment blocks may also contain empty lines (2) or align all comments on the same column (3).
 There is also "wrap protection": if indentation would cause the line to wrap, that line would be indented less.

-This different setting are best explained visually:
+This different setting are best explained visually (see the file `demo/fmt/.ok`):

 <p><img src="https://blog.zanstra.com/ok-bash/demo/fmt/termtosvg_demo_fmt.svg" alt="Interaction of file `demo/fmt/.ok` visualized"></p>